-Trades take two days to settle, so those placed on Wednesday will settle on Friday.
-And while the forex market is closed at weekends, the banks still charge interest.
-The triple fee covers rates for the weekend.
+Trades take two days to settle, so those placed on Wednesday complete by Friday.
+And while the forex market is closed at weekends, banks still charge interest with triple fee rates covering the weekend, including orders held on:

 Where can I see Swap rates of forex currency pairs?

 You can find the current swap rates in the MetaTrader trading platform.
 They’re updated constantly to reflect the prices you’d be charged that night.

 To view swap rates in MetaTrader 4 and 5:

 - Click ‘View’ > ‘Market Watch’ > ‘Symbols’

 - Select ‘Properties’ on MT4, or ‘Specification’ on MT5

 Disclaimer: This written/visual material is comprised of personal opinions and ideas.
 The content should not be construed as containing any type of investment advice and/or a solicitation for any transactions.
 It does not imply an obligation to purchase investment services, nor does it guarantee or predict future performance.
 FXTM, its affiliates, agents, directors, officers or employees do not guarantee the accuracy, validity, timeliness or completeness of any information or data made available and assume no liability for any loss arising from any investment based on the same.

 Risk Warning: There is a high level of risk involved with trading leveraged products such as forex and CFDs.
 You should not risk more than you can afford to lose, it is possible that you may lose more than your initial investment.
 You should not trade unless you fully understand the true extent of your exposure to the risk of loss.
 When trading, you must always take into consideration your level of experience.
 If the risks involved seem unclear to you, please seek independent financial advice.